Dash: Differing recommendations

 That is, the CMOS favors hyphens in instances where some other guides suggest en dashes, with the 16th edition explaining that "Chicago's sense of the en dash does not extend to between", to rule out its use in "US–Canadian relations".

 In these two uses, en dashes normally do not have spaces around them.
 Some make an exception when they believe avoiding spaces may cause confusion or look odd.
 For example, compare "12 June – 3 July" with "12 June–3 July".
 However, other authorities disagree and state there should be no space between an en dash and adjacent text.
 These authorities would not use a space in, for example, "11:00 a.m.–1:00 p.m." or "July 9–August 17".

 Parenthetic and other uses at the sentence level

 En dashes can be used instead of pairs of commas that mark off a nested clause or phrase.
-They can also be used around parenthetical expressions – such as this one – rather than the em dashes preferred by some publishers.
+They can also be used around parenthetical a manner similar to the em dashes preferred by some publishers.

 The en dash can also signify a rhetorical pause.
 For example, an opinion piece from The Guardian is entitled: